mkgilbert/GDriveMgr/README.md

 I welcome constructive criticism.
 If you know of something that could be done much easier or more efficient, please let me know!

 ## Running Tests
-There are 2 ways to run tests at the moment:
+There are 2 ways to run tests at the moment

 1. Run each test directly
   * You need to be in the GDriveMgr root directory and run `python -m tests/<test_file>`
-  * You need to have the GDriveMgr folder in the $PYTHONPATH environment variable:
+  * You need to have the GDriveMgr folder in the $PYTHONPATH environment variable
   ```
   $ export PYTHONPATH=/path/to/GDriveMgr
   ```